Dutch €49 unlimited train pass launches June 15: here’s everything you need to know

 While that figure may seem steep upfront, let’s put it into perspective.
 The NS’s existing equivalent subscription, the NS Flex Dal Vrij, costs €127.95 per month.
 This temporary version is essentially the same product, at more than 60% off.

-Good to know: If you’re already an NS Flex Dal Vrij subscriber, a temporarily reduced price applies to your existing subscription automatically, so you don’t need to do anything extra.
+Good to know: If you’re already an NS Flex Dal Vrij subscriber, a temporarily reduced price does not automatically apply to your existing subscription.
+Convert your subscription to Nederland Dal Vrij manually between June 15 and July 31 to benefit from cheaper travel.

 When can you travel with it?